-Force Majeure and COVID-19Added by Christopher Cook, Adam Christenson in Articles & Publications, Business Law, News on March 20, 2020
+Force Majeure and COVID-19Added by Christopher Cook, Adam Christenson in Articles & Blogs, Business Law, News on March 20, 2020

 As the international community takes efforts to mitigate the COVID-19 pandemic, business operations and contractual relationships are being significantly impacted.
 Companies are encouraged to proactively analyze and assess their contractual relationships and operational demands and take steps to mitigate risk.
 Proactive measures may decrease the likelihood of force majeure disputes and may help in asserting or defending against potential force majeure claims.